rockstor/rockstor-doc/soho.rst

 .. _usboverhdd:

-RockStor on USB flash drive
+Rockstor on USB flash drive
 ---------------------------

-The RockStor operating system requires a whole Hard disk drive for itself.
+The Rockstor operating system requires a whole Hard disk drive for itself.
 However, it only needs about 8 GB of space to function.
 This is terribly inefficient since the drive capacity is usually in hundreds of gigabytes.
-So, we made it possible to run RockStor completely off a USB flash drive as an alternate approach.
+So, we made it possible to run Rockstor completely off a USB flash drive as an alternate approach.
 But as with anything else, there are trade-offs.

-Here are some advantages of running RockStor completely off a USB flash drive.
+Here are some advantages of running Rockstor completely off a USB flash drive.

 1. You save a whole Hard disk drive for data, that would otherwise be claimed exclusively by the operating system.